 Lilliana has been hacking during the night for a few nights now, she has dark circles under her eyes, and her energy level is down, though she has gotten enough sleep.
 I actually think now it may be a reaction to the changing seasons and maybe allergens, thank goodness, but all I could think for a day or two there was, "Oh great!
-Here comes the practically unending cold and flu season until next spring."
+Here comes the practically unending season until next spring."

 Once it starts, it seems like she barely gets over one before she starts to come down with another one.
 It's terrible!
 And, after she gets it, inevitably she gives it to one of us as well.